Ericusick/Chest_X-Ray-Image_Classification/README.md

 # Chest-X-Ray-Image_Classification

+## Itroduction

+In this project we take in a data set with images of chest x-rays with people with and without pneumonia.
+We performed Image classification using neural networks and convolutional neural networks (CNN).

 ## Business Case

 A hospital reach out to a team of data scientists to create a learning model that would look at chest X-ray to predict whether or not the patient has pneumonia.
 Given the dataset from Kaggle, the team are expected to: